Geometric noise spectrum in interferometers: Conclusion

 A related effect arises from the renormalization of the stress tensor two-point function.
 The renormalization, needed to preserve covariance, can affect the consistency condition, which requires that stress tensor fluctuations be smaller than their expectation values.
 If this is violated, the induced fluctuation dominates the noise spectrum opening up the possibility of observable fluctuations.
-It has recently been argued in \cite{Perez:2025tvg} that such a violation occurs for squeezed states due to renormalization effects.
+It has recently been argued in \cite{Perez:2025tvg, Freidel:2026stu} that such a violation occurs for squeezed states due to renormalization effects and to fluctuations of the quantum reference frames.
 One needs to assess whether this can affect the time delay PSD.